Click on the sections below to read key information about your cervical brachytherapy treatment.

 You will have this treatment as an inpatient and you can normally expect to be in hospital for about 2 days and 1 night.
 The following information will help you understand what you can expect while you are in hospital.

 In preparation for brachytherapy

 You will also be seen by one of the ward nurses who will do a nursing assessment and will be able to answer any questions you may have about your planned stay in hospital.
-Some patients require an MRI scan, you will be asked to fill out a questionaire to see if this safe for you.
-Some patient eg. those with a pacemaker fitted, can not have MRI scans.
-In this case a CT scan may be used.
+Most patients require an MRI scan, you will be asked to fill out a questionnaire to see if this is safe for you.
+Some patient e.g. those with a pacemaker fitted, can not have MRI scans.
+In this case, a CT scan may be used.

 Before you go to theatre

-On the day of theatre you will attend the BMRU (department 16) where you will be shown to your room.
+On the day of theatre, you will attend the Brachytherapy & Molecular Radiotherapy Unit (BMRU) (department 16) where you will be shown to your room.

-It is important to tell the staff if you are having any bowel problems because, if these are severe, your treatment may need to be delayed.
-We will ask you not to have anything to eat or drink for about six hours before your procedure.
+It is important to tell the staff if you are having any bowel problems.
+This because if these are severe, your treatment may need to be delayed.
+We will ask you not to have anything to eat or drink for about 6 hours before your procedure.

 While you are asleep, in the radiotherapy theatre, the doctor will insert the applicator and insert a catheter to empty your bladder while you are having treatment.

-When you are recovered from the anaesthetic you will be moved to the MRI scanner for a scan to ensure that the applicators are correctly placed before treatment is started.
-A nurse will collect you from the theatre and take you to the treatment room the BMRU where she will make you comfortable.
-During this time the brachytheapy team will be using your scans to plan the best way to deliver your treatment, this can take some time.
-When your plan is ready the brachytherapy team will come and connect the applicators inserted into your vagina to the treatment machine.
+When you are recovered from the anaesthetic, you will be moved to the MRI scanner for a scan to ensure that the applicators are correctly placed before treatment is started.
+A nurse will collect you from the theatre and take you to the treatment room on the BMRU where she will make you comfortable.
+During this time, the brachytheapy team will be using your scans to plan the best way to deliver your treatment, this can take some time.
+When your plan is ready, the brachytherapy team will come and connect the applicators inserted into your vagina to the treatment machine.